ccorsi/ccorsi.github.io/progtools/jacoco.md

           ...
 ```

-The above settings states that the generated human readable data should in be in html instead of all three formats of
+The above settings state that the generated human readable data should in be an html format instead of all three
-xml, cvs and html.
-Note that at this time, (version 0.8.11), those are only three formats that the tool currently
+formats of xml, cvs and html.
+Note that at this time, (version 0.8.11), those are the only three formats that the
-supports.
-The generated html pages will be avaliable at target/site/jacoco/index.html within the top-level project
+tool currently supports.
+The generated html pages will be avaliable at target/site/jacoco/index.html within the
-directory.
-This will contain information about which files contained metrices and it also offers information on
+top-level project directory.
+This will contain information about which files contained metrices and it also offers
-which part of your code was covered by your tests and which weren't.
-This is very useful to determine which part
+information on which part of your code was covered by your tests and which weren't.
+This is very useful to determine
-of the code needs tests.
+which part of the code needs tests to be added.

-There is also the title and footer tags that basically are used a display text that will be shown on the generated
+There is also the **title** and **footer** tags which is used to set text to be displayed on the generated html web
-html web pages in the above case.
+pages in the above case.

 While the above offers enough information for one to get started with the **report** goal.
 You can find more options
 on the [JaCoCo Maven Report](https://www.jacoco.org/jacoco/trunk/doc/report-mojo.html){:target="_blank"} page.

-While the above information should suffice to be able to get yourself aquainted with JaCoCo code coverage maven plugin
+While the above information should suffice to be able to get yourself aquainted with the JaCoCo code coverage maven
-tool.
+plugin tool.
 You can always learn more about the tool itself at
 [JaCoCo Code Coverage Library](https://www.jacoco.org/jacoco/index.html){:target="_blank"} web page.